Ezra Klein: Health care debate

-In December 2009, Klein wrote an article in The Washington Post, stating that U.S. Senator Joe Lieberman was "willing to cause the deaths of hundreds of thousands of people in order to settle an old electoral score," because Lieberman "was motivated to oppose health care legislation in part out of resentment at liberals for being defeated in the 2006 Connecticut Democratic primary."
+In December 2009, Klein wrote an article for The Washington Post stating that U.S. Senator Joe Lieberman was "willing to cause the deaths of hundreds of thousands of people in order to settle an old electoral score" because Lieberman "was motivated to oppose health care legislation in part out of resentment at liberals for being defeated in the 2006 Connecticut Democratic primary."
 Klein based his estimate on an Urban Institute report that estimated that 22,000 people died in 2006 because they lacked health insurance.
-This article was criticized by Jonah Goldberg of the National Review, who called it a "silly claim."
-Charles Lane, also of The Washington Post, described Klein's article as an "outrageous smear."
+This article was criticized by Jonah Goldberg of the National Review, who called it a "silly claim".
+Charles Lane, also of The Washington Post, described Klein's article as an "outrageous smear".
 But E. J. Dionne, also of The Washington Post, agreed with Klein's claim, saying that "Klein is right that there is not a shred of principle in Lieberman's opposition."
 Klein later said he regretted the phrasing and his position is that despite universal coverage, the social determinants of health are still powerful predictors that, on average, ensure the lower socioeconomic classes die sooner than those with more income and education.

 JournoList

 In February 2007, Klein created a Google Groups forum called "JournoList" for discussing politics and the news media.
 The forum's membership was controlled by Klein and limited to "several hundred left-leaning bloggers, political reporters, magazine writers, policy wonks and academics."
 Posts within JournoList were intended only to be made and read by its members.
 Klein defended the forum saying that it "[ensures] that folks feel safe giving off-the-cuff analysis and instant reactions."
 JournoList member and Time magazine columnist Joe Klein (no relation to Ezra Klein) added that the off-the-record nature of the forum was necessary because "candor is essential and can only be guaranteed by keeping these conversations private."

 The existence of JournoList was first publicly revealed in a July 27, 2007, blog post by blogger Mickey Kaus.
 However, the forum did not attract serious attention until March 17, 2009, when an article published on Politico detailed the nature of the forum and the extent of its membership.
 The Politico article set off debate within the blogosphere over the ethics of participating in JournoList and raised questions about its purpose.
 The first public excerpt of a discussion within JournoList was posted by Mickey Kaus on his blog on March 26, 2009.

-In addition to Ezra Klein, membership of JournoList included Jeffrey Toobin, Eric Alterman, Paul Krugman, Joe Klein, Matthew Yglesias, and Jonathan Chait.

 On June 25, 2010, Ezra Klein announced in his Washington Post blog that he would be terminating the JournoList group.
 This decision was instigated by fellow blogger Dave Weigel's resignation from the Post following the public exposure of several of his JournoList emails about conservative media figures.

 Klein had justified excluding conservative Republicans from participation as "not about fostering ideology but preventing a collapse into flame war.
 The emphasis is on empiricism, not ideology."